ndswecker/from-the-ashes/01 - Lore/Hegemony Version of Abimelech.md

     driving the banner through his heart,
     and he fell upon the high place he refused to cleanse.

-17. ★ And at the setting of the sun,
+17. And at the setting of the sun,
     when the shadows grew long upon the ridge,
     the sorceries of Ruth were fulfilled.

-18. ★ For behold—there rose from the canyon a wailing as of many spirits,
+18. For behold, there rose from the canyon a wailing as of many spirits,
     the Banshees of the Gorge,
     ancient devourers drawn by her summons.

-19. ★ And the banshees cried out with voices that pierced the soul,
+19. And the banshees cried out with voices that pierced the soul,
-    and the sky darkened as with mourning,
+    and the star light dimmed as the old-world bulbs,
     and terror seized the hosts of Yakima.

-20. ★ The Silver Veil quaked; their hearts melted like wax.
+20. The Silver Veil quaked, their hearts melted like wax.
     Many fell dead at the sound,
     their spirits torn by the wailing mothers,
     for they were marked by disobedience and divided purpose.